100 Notable alumni of

 -

 Harley Finkelstein is a Canadian businessperson, entrepreneur and public speaker.
 He is best known as the president of Shopify.
-He is a board member of CBC, and an advisor to both OMERS Ventures and Felicis Ventures.
+He is a board member of the CBC, and an advisor to both OMERS Ventures and Felicis Ventures.
 He is also a Dragon on CBC Dragons' Den, Next Gen Den.

 -